Urgent Care for Animal Bites and Scratches

 Symptoms of animal bites and scratches can vary quite dramatically depending upon the severity of the incident.
 These may include the following:

 Be sure to seek medical attention in the case of any of the following symptoms:

 The first step in diagnosing an animal bite or scratch is for you and your treating provider to have a discussion about exactly how the injury happened.
 From there, an approach to treatment will be discussed.
 The wound will most commonly be cleaned and dressed to avoid any potential for infection (wounds missing skin or those that are particularly deep may require special dressings).
 Stitches may also be employed if necessary.
 Antibiotics may be prescribed to reduce the risk of infection.

 In the case that the affected person is not up to date on their tetanus shot, a vaccine may be administered as a prophylactic.

 Children who experience symptoms after suffering an animal bite or scratch should be seen by a treating provider as soon as possible after the injury.
 For children that have not been vaccinated, a tetanus shot may be provided.

 Dealing with a Bite or Scratch?
 Visit ConvenientMD!

 At ConvenientMD, we encounter animal bites and scratches numerous times each and every day.
 While many can be treated quickly and efficiently, complications do arise and can only be avoided when injuries are addressed as soon as possible.
 If you or a family member has been bitten or scratched, we’re here to help.

 Ready to get treated?
-Just stop into any of our convenient urgent care locations in New Hampshire and Maine—you’ll never need to make an appointment ahead of time.
+Just stop into any of our convenient urgent care locations in New Hampshire, Maine, and Massachusetts—you’ll never need to make an appointment ahead of time.